hamza-m-masood/software-quality-assurance/README.md

 | 9              | 3               | 3        | 🗹     | 𐄂           | 𐄂    | 3               | -                 |

 # Test Driven Development<a name = "tdd"></a>
+Test-driven development (TDD) is a software development process that relies on the repetition of a very short development cycle: requirements are turned into very specific test cases, then the code is improved so that the tests pass.
+This is opposed to software development that allows code to be added that is not proven to meet requirements.

+Since we are coding out the application in Java we will be using JUnit testing.
 # Test Coverage Metric<a name = "tcm"></a>

 # Team Version Control<a name = "tvc"></a>